npm/npmo-docs/up-and-running/auth/ldap.md

 It's important to note that, when using LDAP integration, your npm Enterprise instance(s) should typically be running on the same subnet as your LDAP servers.

+Note that you can also use LDAP integration for logging into the admin console (port `:8800`) as well.
+If you'd like to set that up, visit the `/create-password` page once you're logged in, choose the `LDAP`, and enter the settings just as you would below.

 ## Configuration Fields

 ### Server Settings